 - 24 hour Emergency service at the Park Vet Hospital Glenfield, Leicester

-- The option to join the Park Healthy Pets Club which allows you to spread the cost of vaccination and also gives savings and benefits on many other procedures and products.
+- The option to join the Pet Health for Life which allows you to spread the cost of vaccination and also gives savings and benefits on many other procedures and products.

 We always say ‘more than just a booster’ when you vaccinate your pet at the Park Veterinary Group.
 A booster vaccination will include: